VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 ## VMUI

-VictoriaLogs provides simple UI for logs query and exploration.
+VictoriaLogs provides a simple UI for logs query and exploration.
 The UI is available at `http://victorialogs:9428/vmui`.
 The UI allows exploring query results via tables or JSON-result:

 <img src="vmui.png" width="800" />